Javascript is not enabled.

 They offer phony giveaways.
 You get an email or text, supposedly from a familiar store or organization (including, on occasion, AARP), saying you’ve won a gift card.
 To claim it, you just need to provide contact information, click through to a website or answer a few survey questions, often about your finances or health.

-They steal the card’s PIN.
-Criminals have also developed ways to drain the cash from gift cards.
+They steal the card’s value.
+Criminals have developed ways to drain the cash from gift cards you buy.
 Not surprisingly, these scams spike around the holidays.
 Thieves go to stores and surreptitiously scratch off the film strip on the back to get the PIN, which they cover back up with easy-to-obtain replacement stickers.
+Or they steal the balance of your gift card remotely.
+Using malicious software, they can automate the hunt for cards and their balances.
+Once found, the thieves snatch the value, leaving you with an empty card.

 How to protect yourself from this scam